cert-orangecyberdefense/datalake2opencti/external-import/orange-cyberdefense/README.md

 - When enabling this import type, the variables `OCD_DATALAKE_TOKEN` and `OCD_DATALAKE_QUERIES` are also required.
 - Although the import is based on a query hash, an additional filter is added to prevent overloaded queries and duplicate imports.
 This results in the exclusion of indicators older than n seconds, where `n = OCD_INTERVAL + 15 * 60`.
   - Because of this, it make take a few days for the data to be representative.
+  - This additional time constraint is only applied when the main query operator is 'AND', which is the default.
 - Parameters related to this import type (starting with `OCD_DATALAKE_`) also applies for indicators ingested by World Watch imports (see below in [this section dedicated to World Watch imports](#world-watch-import)).

 #### About scoring